jon4hz/gsebuild/README.md

   - uses gettext message catalogs from the `po` directory beneath `package.json` if it exists, and
   - gsettings schemas in the `../schemas` directory (relative to `source-directory`).

+### Uploading extensions

+`gsebuild upload` can upload packed extensions directly from the command line.

 ## Reference

 ### gsebuild configuration